-Early Abstractness predicts that differences between Dialects X and Y in abstract conditioning of Raising should correspond to a pre-existing phonological difference between Dialects X and Y. Testing this prediction requires an auxiliary hypothesis as to what that phonological difference is for the specific pair (X, Y), e.g., that the two dialects differ in syllabification of intervocalic consonants.
+Early Abstractness predicts that differences in conditioning of Raising should correspond to a pre-existing phonological difference between Dialects X and Y. Testing this prediction requires an auxiliary hypothesis as to what that phonological difference is for the specific pair (X, Y), e.g., that they differ in syllabification of intervocalic consonants.
 For a different dialect pair (X', Y'), the relevant pre-existing phonological difference could be something else entirely, such as which morphological cycle triggers application of a particular phonological rule (Halle and Mohanan, 1985).